-Vino Rosso wins Breeders' Cup Classic, Mongolian Groom euthanized
+Vino Rosso wins Breeders' Cup Classic, Mongolian Groom dies

 Gluckson said the veterinarians could not repair the damage and recommended a “humane euthanasia.”

-Gluckson said independent evaluation into what caused Mongolian Groom to break down would be launched and the results would be made public when it is complete.
+Gluckson said an independent evaluation into what caused Mongolian Groom to break down would be launched and the results would be made public when it is complete.

-“We are committed to working with our partners in the industry to continue to advance safety reforms, with the well-being of our athletes in mind.
+“We are committed to working with our partners in the industry to continue to advance safety reforms, with the well-being of our athletes in mind.”

-No horses were injured through the first 13 Breeders’ Cup races on Friday and Saturday although several were scratched by veterinarians prior to their races.
+No horses were injured through the first 11 Breeders’ Cup races on Friday and Saturday although several were scratched by veterinarians prior to their starts.

 Santa Anita Park has been under intense scrutiny following the spate of horse deaths at the famed Southern California track since late December.
-The death of Mongolian Groom took the toll to 37.
+The death of Mongolian Groom raised the toll to 37.

 The race track implemented a series of reforms around drug use and brought in a record number of veterinarians prior to the start of the event.